Cloudinnovates/spurt/README.md

-# What is SpurtCommerce?
+## What is SpurtCommerce?

-We have developed an opensource ecommerce solution using Angular 4 and Node JS along with MySQL database.
+We have developed an opensource ecommerce solution using Angular 4 and NodeJS along with MySQL database.
 We have built this solution using Loopback framework as the base.
 The solution is called 'SpurtCommerce'.

 We are releasing the version 1.0, which is only the beginning.
 We will be constantly working on adding more features and we will keep updating you on that.